Credit Cards Cash Back Credit Cards

 • Consider rewards in other spending categories such as travel purchases or streaming subscriptions

-• Think about the fine print details such as foreign transaction fees and spending caps, if any exist
+• Think about the fine print details such as foreign transaction fees and spending caps, if applicable

 • Research the typical credit score requirements for different cards to see if you might qualify